Introduction to BERT

 Technical Architecture of BERT

-BERT's architecture is based on the Transformer model, which relies on self-attention mechanisms to weigh the importance of different input elements.
-The BERT model consists of an encoder and a decoder, but unlike traditional sequence-to-sequence models, BERT only uses the encoder to generate contextualized representations of input words.
-The encoder is composed of a stack of identical layers, each comprising two sub-layers: a multi-head self-attention mechanism and a position-wise fully connected feed-forward network.
-This design allows BERT to capture complex contextual relationships between words and generate high-quality representations of input text.
+BERT's architecture is based on the Transformer model, which is a type of neural network designed specifically for sequence-to-sequence tasks.
+The Transformer model consists of an encoder and a decoder, with the encoder responsible for generating continuous representations of input sequences and the decoder generating output sequences.
+BERT's encoder is composed of a stack of identical layers, each of which consists of two sub-layers: a multi-head self-attention mechanism and a fully connected feed-forward network.
+This architecture enables BERT to capture long-range dependencies and contextual relationships in input sequences.

 Limitations and Future Directions